 - Methodology and qualitative research in social science, M.A.

-- The concepts of culture and ethnicity in social sciences: History, theories and researches, B.A.
+- Culture, ethnicity and racialisation in social sciences: History, theories and researches, B.A.

 - Propaedeuticum MAPSium: An introduction into the study of the circulation of persons, objects, knowledge and wealth (under my responsibility, together with the colleagues from the MAPS) B.A.